schorschii/LAPS4LINUX/README.md

 /usr/sbin/laps-runner --config /etc/laps-runner.json
 ```

-Please configure the server name etc. by editing the configuration file `/etc/laps-runner.json`.
+Please configure the runner by editing the configuration file `/etc/laps-runner.json`.
+You can leave the server array empty if the runner should auto-discover your domain controllers by DNS SRV records.

 You can call the runner with the `-f` parameter to force updating the password directly after installation.
 You should do this to check if the runner is working properly.